fido-device-onboard/client-sdk-fidoiot/docs/mbedos.md

   ownership transfer.
 On successful execution of the DI protocol, the device will be configured with the required  SDO credentials and the ownership proxy (.op) file will be generated.

-- To enable the device for ownership transfer, you need to configure the Rendezvous and Owner CRI.
+- To enable the device for ownership transfer, you need to configure the Rendezvous and Owner.
   Refer to [Ownership Transfer Setup](ownership_transfer.md).
-After these CRIs are set up, the CRIs are ready for device onboarding.
+After these servers are set up and are ready for device onboarding.

 **To onboard the device:**
 Reset the device to start onboarding.